magenta/magenta/magenta/pipelines/README.md

 Having multiple `DagInput` instances with the same type is allowed.

-This example will not throw an exception:
+This example will not throw an Exception:
 ```python
 pipeA = MyPipelineA()
 pipeB = MyPipelineB()